zumasys/docs/site/jbase/administration/installation-guides/linux-installation-guide/README.md

 Applies to: **Advanced**![jbase-linux-installation-guide: blob](./blob-23.jpg)

 18. If you opt to start the jDLS service, you can select port-based or process-based locks or press Y to choose the default process-based locks.
-See the [jBASE Distributed Locking User Guide](http://www.jbase.com/pdf/docs/jBASE-Distributed-Locking-User-Guide.pdf) for more information regarding jDLS.
+See the [Introduction to jBASE Distributed Locking](./../../../miscellaneous/introduction-to-distributed-locking/README.md) for more information regarding jDLS.

 Applies to: **Advanced**![jbase-linux-installation-guide: blob](./blob-24.jpg)